AleXXandreAutran/Cardiovascular-Disease-Prediction-Using-Statistical-Learning-Methods-and-Neural-Networks/cardiovascular_disease_prediction_python_files/README.md

 This folder contains the Python version of `Code_cardiovascular_disease_prediction.ipynb`.

 Each `cardio_*.py` file corresponds to one non-empty code cell from the notebook.
 Empty cells and Markdown-only cells were not exported.
-The original notebook was already written in English, so the scripts, comments, figure titles, and printed messages are kept in English.

 ## How to run